Quintessential English style hits London Fashion

 "I love everything about Christopher Kane.
 I like that he has a quite dark side, that he likes to explore, always produces very wearable, beautiful clothes," model and TV presenter Alexa Chung, a British Fashion Council Young Ambassador, told Reuters.

-Peter Pilotto and partner Christopher De Vos offered up a collection of figure-hugging dresses with Asian-inspired prints, sexy cut-out details and multi-coloured fox fur scarves.
+Peter Pilotto and partner Christopher De Vos offered up a collection of figure-hugging dresses with Asian-inspired prints, sexy cut-out details and multi-colored fox fur scarves.

 Sleek stretched dresses featuring mesh panels, cut out bodices and yellow, blue and green prints set on a black background also featured in the collection.